koteshrv/googlemeet-telegrambot/README.md

 - Schedule or joins a class immediately from telegram with class link.
 - Sends a screenshot of driver instance to telegram.
 - Leaves the class when message is triggered from telegram.
-- Send time to time updates to discord.
 - Send log to telegram when required.

 ## Commands